baconflip/uidtool/README.md

 Put this file in the desired location, example above, then drag this to Composer into the same project as the uidtool.

 ### postinstall script for the package in Composer
 Next, click the triangle disclouse button under the package in Composer to show the "Scripts" folder.
-Right-click on the folder and create a postinstall script.
-Then paste in the script below and modify it for your environment ***must be postinstall*** and add the logout hook in the postinstall for the PKG
+Right-click on the folder, choose 'Add Shell Script', and create a postinstall script.
+Then paste in the script below and modify it for your environment ***must be postinstall*** and add the logout hook in the postinstall for the PKG.

 ```
 #!/bin/bash